Tracking the results of marketing spending is an area that many industrial B2B companies struggle with.

 The worst-case scenario is that these vanity metrics can steer you in the wrong direction, especially when critical decisions are made based on this data.

-These are metrics that you might want to know, but they aren't vital to your manufacturing company's marketing success.
+These are metrics that you might want to know, but they aren't vital to your industrial B2B company's marketing success.

 Page views are important because they indicate the number of people visiting a page.
 But, they are insufficient as they do not give any meaningful feedback about the user.
 They do not tell whether the user enjoyed the content on the page and if they are likely to make purchasing decisions based on their experience.
 There is not much insight that can be derived from this metric.